Tomas-Kaiser/docker_tutorial/README.md

 `grep -i hello file1.txt file2.txt`
 `grep -i -r hello .` -r is recursevly or we can combined the flags `grep -ir hello .` to find recursevly hello in current directory

+#### Finding Files & Directories

+`find` command is to find files and directories.
+If we run `find` it will print out all files and directories in the current directory recursively.
+`find -type d` to find all directories only in current directory `find -type f` to find all files only in current directory